-211info is a private, community-based nonprofit organization funded by state and municipal contracts, foundations, United Ways, donations, and community partners in Oregon and Southwest Washington.
+211info is a private, community-based nonprofit organization funded by state and municipal contracts, foundations, donations, and community partners in Oregon and Southwest Washington.
 211info serves Clark, Cowlitz, Skamania, and Wahkiakum counties in Washington and the entire of State of Oregon.

 211info empowers Oregon and Southwest Washington communities by helping people identify, navigate, and connect with the local resources they need.